NorfolkDev/nordevcon-website/README.md

+> **Note**
+>
+> This repo is archived, the website has now been rebuilt and lives over at https://github.com/NorfolkDev/nordevcon-website-remixed

 # The Norfolk Developer's Website

 The website data for speakers and schedule is sourced from an Airtable spreadsheet via the Airtable API.